You know how to build. You know how to perform. Something else is running.

 The Diagnostic produces that map.

 Seven days.
 Fifteen minutes a day.
-By the end of it you'll have more clarity about your specific internal architecture than most people get from years of coaching.
+By the end of it you'll have genuine clarity about your specific internal architecture, the kind that most people never arrive at, regardless of how much prior work they've done.
 Not because it's clever.
 Because it works below the level where every other diagnostic has been operating.

-That map is where every reset begins.
-And it's the only place it can begin.
+That map is where every reset begins and the only place it can.